demisto/content/Packs/CyberarkAIM/Integrations/CyberArkAIM_v2/README.md

-Query CyberArk Application Identity Manager for accounts and credentials.
-This integration was integrated and tested with version xx of CyberArkAIMV2
+The CyberArk Application Identity Manager (AIM) provides a secure safe in which to store your account credentials.
+Use this integration to retrieve the account credentials in CyberArk AIM.

 ## Configure CyberArkAIM v2 on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.